FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

 *As a < user role >, I want < goal > so that < reason >.*

-1. As a conference owner, I want to register so that I have an account on the EasyShare app.
+**1. As a conference owner, I want to register so that I have an account on the EasyShare app.**
-  - **User interface mockups**.
+  - *User interface mockups*.
   ![RegisterMockup](./docs/UIMockups/register_mockup.png)
-  - **Acceptance tests**.
+  - *Acceptance tests*.
     - Scenario: I try to register corectly
       - When I try to register with the correct email and password
       - Then then system will grant create my EasyShare account